 How to answer Call Center Job Interview Questions about your skills and experience

-The interviewer will focus on questions that look for evidence of call center-related competencies.
+The interviewer will focus on behavioral and situational interview questions that look for evidence of call center-related competencies.
 You will be asked to give specific examples of when you have shown the required competency in your work.

 Reflect on your past experiences, select appropriate examples and plan your response using the following STAR structure:

-Scroll through the call center interview questions that explore each of the 7 core competencies for call center agents.
+Scroll through the call center behavioral interview questions that explore each of the 7 core competencies for call center agents.
 Use the answer guidelines to help you prepare your own excellent interview answers.

 Call centers all involve some degree of team work so expect call center interview questions that explore your ability to function efficiently as part of a team.